autonlab/tad/README.md

 Keylist (which can be empty) is a set of keywords you wish to search for.
 A result will be returned so long as it includes at least one of the keywords.
-Analysis start and end date represent the period of time your interested in analysing and are represented using the `strptime` format of `%Y/%m/%d`, so for example "2015/05/14".
+Analysis start and end date represent the period of time your interested in analysing and are represented using the `strptime` format of `%Y-%m-%d`, so for example "2015-05-14".

 The window sizes represent the windows to aggregate counts in for the current time period and the reference period.
 For example, you may compare